Beowulf Is A N Epic Poem

 Beowulf is classified as an epic poem due to its adherence to several key characteristics that define the epic genre.
 Epic poems are typically long narrative poems that celebrate the deeds of heroic figures and often involve supernatural elements, elevated language, and a grand scope.
 Beowulf fulfills all these criteria, presenting a sweeping tale of a valiant hero who battles formidable monsters and ultimately sacrifices himself for the good of his people.

 One of the defining features of epic poems is the presence of a heroic protagonist.
 Beowulf embodies the ideal warrior, possessing exceptional strength, courage, and unwavering loyalty.
-He is not merely a fighter; he is a leader, a protector, and a symbol of hope for those in need.
+That's why he is not merely a fighter; he is a leader, a protector, and a symbol of hope for those in need.
 His battles against Grendel, Grendel's mother, and the dragon showcase his extraordinary abilities and his willingness to confront evil in its most terrifying forms.

 Supernatural elements are integral to the epic nature of Beowulf.
 The monsters that Beowulf battles are not merely physical adversaries; they are embodiments of evil and destruction.
 Grendel, a descendant of Cain, represents the primal forces of darkness that threaten human society.
 Grendel's mother, a vengeful and formidable creature, adds another layer of complexity to the conflict.
 The dragon, with its fiery breath and hoard of treasure, symbolizes greed and the destructive power of materialism.